maartenpaauw/model-states-for-filament-docs/README.md

 ## Example

-Consider a scenario where you're managing an e-commerce platform with various product states like "draft", "published", and "archived".
+Consider a scenario where you're managing an e-commerce platform with various product states like `draft`, `published`, and `archived`.
 With this plug-in, you can effortlessly list all products based on their states, apply filters to quickly locate specific products in each state, and seamlessly transition between states directly within Filament's intuitive interface.
-For instance, you can effortlessly move a product from "draft" to "published" with just a few clicks, streamlining your workflow and enhancing productivity.
+For instance, you can effortlessly move a product from `draft` to `published` with just a few clicks, streamlining your workflow and enhancing productivity.

 **This plugin leverages the robust capabilities of Filament PHP and support of Spatie Laravel model state